Skip to main content

 Associate Vice President, Student Engagement and Career Advancement

-Dr. Moreno grew up in Sonora, Mexico, and attended medical school at the University of Baja California, Mexicali.
-He completed his residency in general adult psychiatry, fellowship training in neuropsychopharmacology and post-fellowship training in quantitative genetics at the University of Arizona College of Medicine – Tucson.
-His research into the biology and treatment of mood and anxiety disorders is geared to improve our understanding of the brain basis for mental illness and the underlying mechanism of action of antidepressant/antianxiety drugs and treatment resistance.
+His research into the biology and treatment of mood and anxiety disorders is geared toward improving our understanding of the brain basis for mental illness and the underlying mechanism of action of antidepressant/antianxiety drugs and treatment resistance.

-As part of his academic efforts, he serves as the corresponding principal investigator for the NIH Precision Medicine Initiative’s “All of Us Research Program;” a multiple principal investigator for Az-PRIDE, an NIH-NHLBI grant to enhance the research skill and academic advancement of early career faculty from disadvantaged backgrounds; and the principal investigator and director of “Arizona HOPE,” a HRSA Health Career Opportunities Program that works with community and academic partners throughout Arizona to improve student readiness to join and succeed in health professions and health sciences programs.
+As part of his academic efforts, he serves as the corresponding principal investigator for the NIH Precision Medicine Initiative’s “All of Us Research Program”; a multiple principal investigator for Az-PRIDE, an NIH-NHLBI grant to enhance the research skill and academic advancement of early career faculty from disadvantaged backgrounds; and the principal investigator and director of “Arizona HOPE,” a HRSA Health Career Opportunities Program that works with community and academic partners throughout Arizona to improve student readiness to join and succeed in health professions and health sciences programs.
+Dr. Moreno grew up in Sonora, Mexico.

 Degrees